 TL;DR

-Autoregulation training adjusts your workouts based on daily readiness using RPE scales, HRV data, and flexible programming.
-Kenso leads with built-in RPE tracking, program flexibility, and readiness integration ($4.99/month, iOS).
-Strong offers basic RPE logging ($4.99 one-time), while WHOOP provides comprehensive HRV monitoring ($199-359/year).
-For serious lifters prioritizing progression, Kenso's intelligent autoregulation features provide the most complete solution for adapting training loads to your body's daily capacity.
+Autoregulation training adjusts your workouts based on daily readiness using RPE scales, recovery data, and flexible programming.
+Kenso leads with built-in RPE logging, flexible programming, and an Apple Health–driven recovery-readiness score (~$9.99/month, iOS).
+Strong offers basic RPE logging ($4.99 one-time), while WHOOP provides continuous HRV monitoring ($199–359/year).
+For lifters who want to log RPE, flag readiness, and keep a clear progression record in one place, Kenso is the most complete fit for adapting training to your body's daily capacity.

 What is Autoregulation Training?